Transporter (franchise): The Transporter Refueled (2015)

-Future

-The Hollywood Reporter reported in 2013 that EuropaCorp and Fundamental Films will co-finance, produce, and distribute three future installments in the Transporter franchise.
-The projects would be budgeted from $30 million to $40 million; at least one of the films was likely to be set in China.
-However no additional information on sequels has been given since the lesser performance 2015's Refueled.

 Television

-Transporter: The Series (2012-2014)

 Transporter: The Series is a television series based on the Transporter films which premiered in 2012 on 11 October in Germany on RTL, and on 6 December in France on M6.
-Chris Vance took over the role of Frank from Jason Statham and was joined by Hungarian actress Andrea Osvárt, who played Carla, the leading female role in the series, starring as a former Intelligence agent who organises his missions, and French actor François Berléand, the only returning actor from the film series, who reprised his role as Inspector Tarconi.
+Chris Vance took over the role of Frank from Jason Statham and was joined by Hungarian actress Andrea Osvárt, who played Carla, the leading female role in the series, a former Intelligence agent who organises his missions, and French actor François Berléand, the only returning actor from the film series, who reprised his role as Inspector Tarconi.
 The series was intended to premiere on Cinemax but they pulled out due to production problems.
 TNT picked it up and aired both seasons.